What's the timetable?

 top

-asymetric meaning that the ebb and flood are not identical in direction.
-The tidal
+the ebb and flood are not exactly opposite in flow directions.
+The tidal current

-current varies between 1.6 and 2.5 metres per second (up to nine kilometres per
+varies between 1.6 and 2.5 metres per second (up to nine kilometres per hour or

-hour or five knots).
-The areas of strongest current are on the western side of the
+five knots).
+The areas of strongest current are on the western end of the harbour

 top

-to nine kilometres per hour or five knots).
-The seawater carries sand particles
+per hour or five knots).
+The seawater carries sand particles in suspension from

-in suspension from harbours and rivers south of the Kaipara, which is why there
+harbours and rivers south of the Kaipara, which is why there are huge sand hills

 top

 There is a firm footing for turbines in the harbour mouth.
-Side sonar scans, CCTV
+Sonar sidescans, CCTV

 video footage, dredge samples and samples taken from the harbour floor in the turbine